When: Friday, May 14, 2021, 12:30 PM - 2:00 PMWhere: Zoom webinar, online

-This webinar will present the findings of the project "A global mapping of the use of expertise and evidence-informed policies in the management of the Covid-19 pandemic", funded by the Research England Quality-related Research Strategic Priorities Fund, Queen Mary University of London.
+This webinar presented the findings of the project "A global mapping of the use of expertise and evidence-informed policies in the management of the Covid-19 pandemic", funded by the Research England Quality-related Research Strategic Priorities Fund, Queen Mary University of London.

-An interactive map on how different governments across the globe employed expertise and evidence-informed policies to manage the Covid-19 pandemic will be launched on the day of the event.
+An interactive map on how different governments across the globe employed expertise and evidence-informed policies to manage the Covid-19 pandemic was launched on the day of the event.

-The webinar will bring together researchers and high-ranking government officials, fostering dialogue between academia and policymakers.
-Speakers will share their experience from the management of the pandemic and discuss how the advice of scientists and experts was used in their country.
+The webinar brought together researchers and high-ranking government officials, fostering dialogue between academia and policymakers.
+Speakers shared their experience of the management of the pandemic and discussed how the advice of scientists and experts was used in their countries.